 Virginia: On March 17, 2020, the State Corporation Commission of Virginia issued an Order extending current franchise registrations and exemptions that would have expired between March 16, 2020, and April 6, 2020, by 21 days.
 The Order indicates that if the COVID-19 emergency continues, one or more additional extensions may be granted.
 The language of the full Order can be found here.
 On April 2, 2020, the State Corporation Commission of Virginia issued a supplemental Order further extending the registration extension granted by its March 17, 2020 Order.
 Registration deadlines are now extended through the pendency of the State’s Judicial Emergency Declaration.

 Washington: On March 20, 2020, the Washington Department of Financial Institutions announced that it was waiving any notary requirements on filings at this time.
+On April 8, 2020, the Department announced it was lowering the fee from $600 to $100 for all franchises whose registrations with the state lapsed that are filing applications for new registrations as a result of that lapse.

 Other blogs you may find helpful: